 The EMS system includes EMTs and Paramedics on fire apparatus and the ambulances.
 The department currently staffs nine (9) independent ALS ambulances around the clock with up to three (3) additional cross-staffed units available to be placed into service at a moments notice.
 Each day, KCKFD staffs twenty-two (22) fire apparatus with Paramedics and EMTs providing medical assistance on an emergency scene in less than four minutes on average.
 The first responder/fire suppression response system includes 15 Pumper companies, 4 unit companies, and 3 Truck companies.
 Our ambulances arrive on an emergency scene in less than six minutes on average.
 All personnel are cross-trained/dual-role to provide both fire suppression and EMS.

-The EMS Division is managed by EMS Chief David Shost, and EMS Transport Chief Jack Andrade.
+The EMS Division is managed by an EMS Chief and an EMS Transport Chief.
 Three EMS Supervisors provide daily on-shift direction.
 Two EMS Training Instructors provide continuing education hours for the department.
 EMS also contracts with a local emergency physician to provide medical direction and oversight.
 Medical protocols are approved by the Medical Society of Johnson and Wyandotte Counties (WyJo Medical Society).

 The department continues to evolve through improved procedures and the most current medical equipment.
 The department implemented an electronic patient care record (ePCR) process on January 8, 2008.
 The department has also worked closely with the hospitals to identify patients suffering from stroke or a heart attack and transporting them to definitive treatment as soon as possible.
 Paramedics can obtain a 12-lead ECG on-scene and notify the hospital while in route, saving valuable minutes in the Emergency Room.
 We can also transmit the 12-lead ECG to the receiving hospital from the scene or while we are transporting.